 The Clean Water Act (CWA) requires that States review their water quality standards every three years (Triennial Review) and revise the standards as necessary.
 Consistent with this requirement, MDE published a notice of proposed action in the May 26, 2017 issue of the Maryland Register.
-This marked the beginning of the public comment period that is set to end on July 10, 2017 (please note the extension of the public comment period).
-Stakeholders are invited to comment both on the proposed changes to water quality standards and on other water quality standards of interest.
+This marked the beginning of the public comment period that ended on July 10, 2017 (please note the extension of the public comment period).
+Stakeholders were invited to comment both on the proposed changes to water quality standards and on other water quality standards of interest.
 A brief summary of the proposed changes can be accessed by clicking here.
 To see more detail on the proposed changes please click here.
 After considering and addressing all comments received on this Triennial Review, the final set of regulations will be submitted to the Division of State Documents for promulgation.

 MDE held a public hearing at 3pm on June 13th in Baltimore to present on the proposed changes and to answer questions.
 A recording of that hearing is available by clicking the first link below and the presentation can be accessed through the second link below.
 Other materials, relating to the proposed removal of Tier II segments, were requested by attendees of the hearing and are provided as the 3rd, 4th, and 5th bullets below.